SanyujaShelke/SanyujaShelke/README.md

 ## About Me

 I'm a passionate data enthusiast with a solid foundation in statistics and programming.
 Currently working as a Machine Learning Intern, I'm enthusiastic about leveraging data to derive actionable insights and drive decision-making processes.
-I hold a [Your Degree] in [Your Field] from [Your University].
+I hold a Bachlor degree in Computer from Modern Education Society's College of Engineering, Pune.

 ## My Projects

 ### Automatic Vehicle Number Plate Detection using Deep Learning
 Developed a real-time vehicle number plate detection system to assist college security guards.
 The system utilizes YOLO object detection to identify license plates and sends notifications to designated personnel.
-[Link to project repository]

 ### IPL First Inning Score Predictor using Machine Learning
 Built a predictive model to estimate first-inning scores in IPL matches based on game conditions.
-Achieved high accuracy using machine learning techniques.
-[Link to project repository]
+Achieved high accuracy using machine learning techniques. (https://github.com/SanyujaShelke/IPL-First-Inning-Score-Predictor)

 ## Skills